 When you’re living with lung cancer, both the disease and the treatments for it can take a toll on your quality of life.
 You may need extra help with it comes to managing severe pain, nausea, fatigue, depression, or other symptoms.

 That’s where palliative care comes in.
 It can help ease those symptoms and improve your daily life.
 It’s a range of therapies that help you feel better, and help you manage your cancer and treatments.
+You can get it at any stage of your condition.
 You may also hear it called supportive care.

 How Does It Help?

 This special form of medical treatment can help you handle lung cancer issues like:

 - Pain from your tumor or cancer surgery

 - Chemotherapy, radiation, or other treatment side effects